Last updated on January 30th, 2024 at 05:23 pm

 READ THE DESCRIPTION OF THE VINTAGE GARMENT CAREFULLY

 Evaluate the condition of the garment, including any stains, odours, or minor damages.
 Many imperfections can be easily addressed through simple restoration techniques like laundry, mending, or alterations.
-However, be cautious of major damages that may affect the wearability of the piece or be too difficult to mend.
+However, be cautious of major damages that may affect the piece’s wearability or be too difficult to mend.

 WARNING!
 Perspiration stains are very difficult to remove.